 Every child deserves the opportunity to reach their full potential, and every family deserves the support they need along their journey.
-The 2025-26 Budget presents a historic opportunity to transform how we support families raising children with developmental concerns, delay and disabilities.
+The 2025-26 Budget presents a historic opportunity to transform how we support families raising children with developmental concerns, delay and disability.

-Belongside Families' recommendations provide a clear and actionable pathway to:
+Kindred's recommendations provide a clear and actionable pathway to:

-- 1. Create strong foundations through family-led Foundational Supports that set children and families up for success from the start. - 2.
-Maximise existing Australian Government investments through proven peer support and capacity building programs that empower parents and prevent burnout. - 3.
-Ensure major reforms deliver their intended benefits by amplifying family voices and supporting smooth implementation.
+- 1. create strong foundations through family-led Foundational Supports that set children and families up for success from the start. - 2. maximise existing Australian Government investments through proven peer support and capacity building programs that empower parents and prevent burnout. - 3. ensure major reforms deliver their intended benefits by amplifying family voices and supporting smooth implementation.